 For Immediate Release:

 Download PDF of Press Release

 Irvine, Calif. – While there has been huge growth in technology in schools, relatively few schools or districts have conducted a comprehensive evaluation of the impact of these mobile devices in the classroom, usually because of cost and capacity.
-Project Tomorrow is now offering a new option for education leaders across the country: the Mobile Learning Impact Snapshot, building on more than 15 years of their Speak Up Research Project for Digital Learning and more than a decade conducting mobile learning evaluations and efficacy studies in K-12 schools and districts.
+Project Tomorrow is now offering a new option for education leaders across the country: the Mobile Learning Impact Snapshot, building on more than 15 years of their Speak Up Research Initiative and more than a decade conducting mobile learning evaluations and efficacy studies in K-12 schools and districts.

 “We have seen initiatives that give a mobile device to each student to use at school, often called 1:1 initiatives, double from 2013 to 2017,” said Dr. Julie Evans, CEO of Project Tomorrow.
 “As part of Speak Up 2017, 60 percent of school principals said they have implemented mobile learning using devices in their school.
 We have not seen studies of impact keep up with that growth, however.”

 Many districts say that the cost of evaluation research and lack of staff capacity are two predominant barriers to doing a comprehensive evaluation of their mobile learning projects, so Project Tomorrow developed a free tool to support more districts in this effort.

 Each year, the Speak Up Research Project collects feedback data from K-12 students, parents and educators about the role of technology for learning in and out of school – and gives that local data back to schools and districts as a free service.
 Since 2003, more than 5.4 million K-12 students, parents, teachers, librarians, principals, technology leaders, district administrators, communications officers and members of the community have shared their views and ideas through Speak Up.